Everything you need to know about kids bank accounts

 Prepaid cards can come in handy if you feel your child is still too young to manage their own bank account, but you still want them to have a debit card on hand.
 These often give you a bit more control over your kid's spending, while still allowing them to practise their money management skills.
 They're a great first step towards financial literacy.

 You decide how much money you want to load onto the card, and your child can then use it for purchases.
 There's no overdraft with these, so you can allow them to spend without the risk of debt.
-Some providers like GoHenry and Starling Kite offer a kids' app, where your child can track their expenses and explore additional educational resources.
+Some providers like GoHenry and Starling Kite offer kids apps, where your child can track their expenses and explore additional educational resources.

-Revolut <18 is another option to check out.
-This kids' account comes with a debit card that's just as customisable as prepaid cards for kids, plus loads of additional features.
+Revolut Kids and Teens is another option to check out.
+Our kids account comes with a debit card that's just as customisable as prepaid cards for kids, plus loads of additional features.
 You decide the amount that goes into their account, so they'll never overspend.
 You can also toggle off ATM withdrawals, set payment limits, freeze their card, and more.

-Once they're old enough, you can give them more freedom by enabling Apple Pay or Google Pay, as well as payments to other Revolut <18 peers.
-Whereas some prepaid card providers appeal mostly to younger children, Revolut <18 is an account that'll 'grow up' along with your kid — and one they'll want to keep using well into their teen years.
+Once they're old enough, you can give them more freedom by enabling Apple Pay or Google Pay, as well as payments to other kids and teens who have an account with us.
+Whereas some prepaid card providers appeal mostly to younger children, Revolut Kids and Teens is an account that'll 'grow up' along with your kid — and one they'll want to keep using well into their teen years.

 Want to give your child the financial education tools they need?
-Sign them up for Revolut <18 and empower them with just the right amount of financial freedom.
+Sign them up for Revolut Kids and Teens and empower them with just the right amount of financial freedom.

 With everything from their own custom debit card to in-app analytics and savings tools, they can start taking ownership of their money management early on.
 You decide what they're ready for, with customisable parental controls and spending insights that keep you in the loop.

-Join 3 million families worldwide who trust Revolut, and teach your kids good financial habits through hands-on practise.
+Join millions of families worldwide who trust Revolut, and teach your kids good financial habits through hands-on practice.

 Sources